Eight Unforgettable Places To Go GlampingJul 07, 2022 02:13PM ● By Fran Miller

 trails.
 The year-round

-WEATHER: Conditions vary from day to night.
+THINGS TO KNOWWEATHER: Conditions vary from day to night.
 Do your research and pack accordingly, but plan for unexpected heat.
-For most of our suggested locations, expect cool mornings, warm days, and chilly evenings.
+Expect cool mornings, warm days, and chilly evenings.

 GEAR: While some locations have it all, others require traditional camping gear.
 You’ll never go wrong with an extra flashlight.

-FOOD: On-site restaurants and chef created meals are a bonus, but remember their are alot of critters attracted to gourmet coolers.
+FOOD: On-site restaurants and chef created meals are a bonus, but remember alot of critters are attracted to gourmet coolers.

-RESERVATIONS: With kids going back to school in early August this year, fall bookings are opening up.
+RESERVATIONS: With kids going back to school in August, fall bookings are opening up.